-table of contents:
+Table of contents:

 Why use tools adapted to your machine?

-Preserve the longevity of the machine
+Preserve the machine's longevity

 - Sensitive parts (hook, bobbin case)